tdviet/fedcloudclient/docs/usage.rst

 Refresh tokens have long lifetime (one year in EGI Check-in), so they must be properly protected.
 In shared environment, e.g. in Cloud, consider to use `oidc-agent <https://indigo-dc.gitbook.io/oidc-agent/>`_ for securing refresh/access tokens.
 The access token from oidc-agent is specified via option *"--oidc-agent-account"*.
-If multiple methods of getting access token are given at the same time, the client will try to get the token from oidc-agent first, then from refresh token.
+If multiple methods of getting access tokens are given at the same time, the client will try to get the tokens from the oidc-agent first, then from refresh tokens.

 The default OIDC identity provider is EGI Check-in (https://aai.egi.eu/oidc).
 Users can set other OIDC identity provider via option *"--checkin-url"*.
 Remember to set identity provider's name *"--checkin-provider"* accordingly